 If you have set up your .hg.conf file as above, you can use the

 available from our downloads server in the

-to access the public MySQL server.
+to access the public MariaDB server.
 The benefit of using the

 hgsql command is that